GSMNP: Recovery efforts underway for man who disappeared underwater while kayaking

 The National Park Service said around 3:40 p.m. on Friday, it received a call that a man kayaking above the Sinks fell into the water and did not resurface.

-The National Park Service said high water level from recent rain has complicated search efforts.
+NPS said the high water level from recent rain has complicated search efforts.

-NPS said Little River Road from Metcalf Bottoms to the Townsend Wye is closed to accommodate emergency traffic.
+The Little River Road from Metcalf Bottoms to the Townsend Wye was temporarily closed but it has recently reopened, according to the Smokies.

+This is a developing story.
+We will update you when we have more information.